highchair/artinruins-com/proposals.md

 Full story and renderings at the Providence Journal, “[This new condo high rise could go up in downtown Providence.
 Here’s everything to know.](//www.providencejournal.com/story/news/local/2024/05/15/new-high-rise-condo-building-could-go-up-on-atwells-avenue-in-providence/73684128007/)”

+Interestingly, this proposal mirrors some of the same ideas for a massive tower project dubbed [The Power Block]({% link _property/power-block.md %}) that was never built on a lot next door.

 ### No SMART Hotel but Demolition Anyway?